SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 ## Compact ACDC
-A compact ACDC includes only the SAIDs of each top-level section.
+The top-level section field values of a compact ACDC are the SAIDs of each un-compacted top-level section.
+The section field labels are `s`, `a`, `e`, and `r`.

 ### Compact Public ACDC
 A fully compact public ACDC is shown below.